 If it’s raining when you arrive, wait for a break in the clouds or create a quick protected spot with a tarpaulin to keep your camping gear dry while you set up.
 It may seem a bit obsessive, but practise a tarp set-up ready for these occasions.
 It makes a big difference if you don’t have to fumble with poles and guy ropes because you know exactly how to pitch the tarp.

 You can find more in our tarp article.
 Use tarp as extra cover for a tent or as an awning/extension for a campervan or caravan.
 Use it to cover bikes or create a cooking area.
+Take adaptable tarp poles to make it easy whatever the situation.

 A quick erect gazebo or shelter is great for wet conditions.
 Throw it up in a couple of minutes to make pitching your tent or unpacking more comfortable.
 For the rest of your stay, you’ve then also got extra dry space and a cooking area your tent or campervan is all set-up.
 Lots of recommendations in our multipurpose shelter article.